-Either way, all networking and eventual pitching at events like this has to start with breaking the ice.
+Either way, all networking and eventual pitching at events like this have to start with breaking the ice.
 It’s never business first.
 So do whatever you can to feel comfortable and start some conversations with people.
 You never know who you’re talking to until, well, you start talking to them.

 2. How to Handle Meeting a Producer, Manager, Agent, or Executive

-You’re at a social gathering and you discover that one of the people you’ve been introduced to — or introduced yourself to — is exactly the type of person you came there to meet.
+You’re at a social gathering, and you discover that one of the people you’ve been introduced to — or introduced yourself to — is exactly the type of person you came there to meet.
 Congratulations, because this is your first contact.

 The worst thing that you can do is go directly into business.
 As we discussed before, it’s never business first — even in Hollywood meetings.
 Thus, you don’t jump the gun.
-Instead, you get to know them and they get to know you.
+Instead, you get to know them, and they get to know you.